garblovians/redux-maybe/README.md

 # redux-maybe
 Nodejs Package for attaching callback functions to redux messages.

-redux-maybe is using redux-observables to attach callbacks.
+redux-maybe is using [redux-observable](https://redux-observable.js.org/) to attach callbacks.
 It's basically and epic which listen for the "CALL_ME_MAYBE" message including a messagetype to listen for, a callback and a number of times to repeat the callback.

 The name is designed to make Carly Rae Jepsens' hit song start playing in your brain everytime you use the package.